Expo 2021 Doha, Qatar approved by AIPH

 The International Association of Horticultural Producers (AIPH) has approved an application from The State of Qatar to host an A1 International Horticultural Exhibition in 2021/22.
-The approval of Expo 2021 Doha (Qatar) was finalised in March 2018 with formal recognition by the BIE (Bureau International des Expositions) on 22 November 2018.
+The approval of Expo 2021 Doha (Qatar) was finalized in March 2018 with formal recognition by the BIE (Bureau International des Expositions) on 22 November 2018.

-With a theme focused on greening the desert and improving the environment the Expo will take place in Doha, Qatar from late 2021 to early 2022.
+With a theme focused on greening the desert and improving the environment, the Expo will take place in Doha, Qatar from late 2021 to early 2022.
 It will cover at least 50 hectares and is expected to attract 3 million visitors.

 • Host the first horticultural exhibition in a region with a desert climate

 • Invite the global horticultural sector to share knowledge and experience in support of the Qatar National Vision 2030.

 • To lead the region in how the Green City Concept can be applied in the Middle East

 • Encourage horticultural innovation around the climate, water, and soil situation in Qatar

 • To stimulate international investments and business opportunities for foreign countries in Qatar